 Creating the Pools Endpoint

-Let’s create our first endpoint to fetch the 10 most recent Uniswap V3 pools.
-This endpoint will query the pool_created table we created in our listener:
+Create an endpoint to fetch the 10 most recent Uniswap V3 pools.
+This endpoint queries the pool_created table from your listener.

 // Endpoint to get the 10 most recent Uniswap V3 pools